Myndex

 GitHub Gists

-Mini articles on technical topics, with examples.
+Mini articles on technical topics, with examples

 Contrast & Color Gists

-A Listing of Significant Threads
+A Listing of Significant (Legacy) Threads

-These are some of the larger, in-depth issue threads & posts created on GitHub including the infamous thread #695.
+These were some of the larger, in-depth issue threads & posts created on GitHub including the infamous thread #695.
 These posts contain useful information and research.
 Some of the information here may be superseded as some of these threads date back to the beginnings of the contrast research project.

 Myndex on Other Sites